-There is still a significant proportion of call recording users that have no plans to move to the cloud, perhaps as they wish to keep their recordings on-site for security reasons.
-A high proportion of current speech analytics users are also not planning to move to the cloud.
+There is still a small proportion of call recording users that have no plans to move to the cloud, perhaps as they wish to keep their recordings on-site for security reasons.
+A fairly high proportion of current workforce management users are also not planning to move to the cloud.